wp-plugins/bridgedd/readme.txt

 The following translations were done by [**FextraLife**](http://fextralife.com): _Spanish, French, German, Japanese, Polish, Portuguese, Italian_

 The following translations were done by Maxim Tkachenko: _Russian, Ukranian_

+The following translation was done by Juliana Cristine: _Brazilian Portuguese_